-Security can be provided for File Manager functions, including the functions available through the FM/CICS interface, using RACF® (or an equivalent security product).
-If you have not already configured your File Manager base function security, see Customizing the File Manager security environment on page 60 for further information.
+Security can be provided for File Manager functions, including the functions available through the FM/CICS interface, using RACF® (or an equivalent security product) or through the FMNSECUR exit.
+If you have not already configured your File Manager Base function security, see Customizing the File Manager security environment on page 64 for further information.